leaningtech/labs/src/content/docs/cheerpj3/11-guides/Networking.md

 description: Networking with CheerpJ
 ---

-CheerpJ 3.0 supports different networking scenarios that are divided into two categories:
+CheerpJ supports different networking scenarios that are divided into two categories:

 - Same-origin HTTP/HTTPS requests using fetch seamlessly.
-- Generalized networking via Tailscale.
+- Generalized networking via Tailscale (anything else that is not HTTP(S) such as opening TCP/UDP sockets).

 ## Same origin HTTP/HTTPS requests

 A Java application running in the browser with CheerpJ can request resources to the local server (same origin) via fetch through the HTTP/HTTPS protocols.
 As expected, these requests are asynchronous.
-Remember that for a request to be considered same-origin, it needs to match the scheme, hostname and port between the requester and the receiver.
+Remember that for a request to be considered same-origin, it needs to match the scheme, host name and port between the requester and the receiver.

 With CheerpJ you can perform `fetch()` requests with the [browser fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) as usual.